Advanced Anaesthesia Nursing

 Although no prerequisite is required to join the Nurse Advanced Certificate program and achieve its associated ISVPS qualification, it is strongly recommended that delegates considering enrolling in the program:

-• Have previously achieved an ISVPS NCert in Surgical Nursing (or its academic equivalent), or
+• Have previously achieved an ISVPS NCert in the subject area (or its academic equivalent), or

-• Have 5+ years experience in general practice as a veterinary nurse.
-So that you are confident in your knowledge of common surgical procedures and have an appreciation of resource material from where further research can be undertaken into more unusual conditions and/or situations.
+• Have 5+ years experience in general practice as a veterinary nurse so you are confident in your knowledge of common and uncommon anaesthetic procedures and have an appreciation of resource material from where further research can be undertaken into more unusual conditions and/or situations.
 An understanding of normal anatomy and physiology, and how these impact on the pathogenesis and surgical treatment of various conditions will be expected.

 Course Highlights